rackerlabs/docs-developer-blog/_posts/2018-06-01-Automate-Azure-Basic-Web-App-Backups.md

     }
 }
 ```
-This function will store the publishing profile into a variable, extract the credentials out, then make a REST call to the ZIP API for the website passed into the variable **$siteName**.
-The ZIP API will output the zip to the location passed into the function variable **$folderPathToDownloadFile**.
-I have not see any documented limits for the ZIP API as the Standard App Service backup has limits for scheduled backups [App Service Limits](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits#app-service-limits).
-Something to note is that if you run this in an Azure Automation Runbook to download the zip, there is a limit of available drive space.
+This function stores the publishing profile into a variable, extract the credentials out, and then make a REST call to the ZIP API for the website, which was passed into the variable **$siteName**.
+The ZIP API outputs the zip file to the location that was passed into the function variable **$folderPathToDownloadFile**.
+I have not see any documented limits for the ZIP API because the Standard App Service backup has limits for scheduled backups [App Service Limits](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits#app-service-limits).
+Something to note is that if you run this in an Azure Automation Runbook to download the zip, the available drive space is limited.
 I confirmed with Microsoft that there is a 1GB workspace and they will be updating their public documents with this info.

-When I initially was looking into this way of doing backups, it was to create a multi region diaster recovery solution without having the customer do deployments to multiple web apps.
-The next function I wrote is to take the backup generated from **get-zip**, then restore it on another webapp in another region using **set-zip**.
+When I initially looked into this way of doing backups, it was to create a multi-region diaster recovery solution without needing the customer to do deployments to multiple web apps.
+The following function that I wrote takes the backup from **get-zip**, then restore it on another webapp in another region using **set-zip**.

 ```
 function set-zip {